With a modular SDK developed entirely in Java, Jidoka is the best Robotic Process Automation tool for developers.

 An RPA solution without programming?

-The truth of the matter is that the ” RPA universe ” is much broader than what the vast majority of manufacturers are telling potential customers asserting that “no programmers are needed to build software robots“.
+The truth of the matter is that the ” RPA universe ” is much broader than what the vast majority of vendors are telling potential customers asserting that “no programmers are needed to build software robots“.

-Some of these Robotic Process Automation manufacturers openly state that to program a robot (note how they use “program” a robot), all you need is for a business analyst to use a recorder that captures all the actions performed on the screen associated with a given business process, and voila!
+Some of these Robotic Process Automation vendors openly state that to program a robot (note how they use “program” a robot), all you need is for a business analyst to use a recorder that captures all the actions performed on the screen associated with a given business process, and voila!
 You have an operational robot.

 I’m not saying that for demonstration purposes, the impact of “I can make a robot in 5 minutes” is not impressive, but the problem arises not in a controlled demonstration, but in real environments where you must connect to multiple applications, where the processes can be highly repetitive but of great complexity, and these processes are usually subject to change: it is not possible to have a clear vision from the beginning in what steps to take or what business rules to implement.